drexed/active_object/README.md

 ```

 ####Truncate:####
-`truncate` a given text after a given length if text is longer than length. `Rails Safe`
+`truncate` a given text after a given length if text is longer than length.

 **Options**
  *  omission: "..."